 Rashtrapati Bhavan HistoryIn 1911, it was decided at the Delhi Durbar that the capital of the country would be shifted to Delhi.

 The construction of Rashtrapati Bhavan was to affirm the permanence of British rule in India and the building and its surroundings were supposed to be ''an empire in stone''.
 But this ''empire of stone'' was soon converted into an ''institute of democracy'', when in 1950, Dr. Rajendra Prasad sworn in as the first President of India and this Viceroy's Palace was converted into Rashtrapati Bhavan.

 The Dome is an attractive feature representing a blend of British, European and Indian styling.
-Some researchers strongly believe that this dome is inspired by the great Stupa at Sanchi.
 The President's House is surrounded by the Central Secretariat buildings, Parliament House, India Gate.

 Ceremonies at Rashtrapati Bhavan

 The Rashtrapati Bhawan continues to host many royal ceremonies having distinct national importance.
 One such attractive ceremony is the Guard Mounting / Change of Guard.
 The Change of Guard is a military tradition wherein the guards, troops or the sentries at palaces, forts change and allow other troops to take charge.
 The old and new troops consist of those belonging to the President's Body Guard (PBG).
 The entire ceremony is accompanied by melodious and inspiring music of the military bands.The ceremonial change of guard takes place on every Saturday at around 8:00-9:00 am in the summer mornings and continues for 40 minutes.
 In winters, it starts at 10:00am.
 The equestrian display is open to general public.

 The Beating Retreat marks the end of the Republic Day celebrations and takes place on the evening of 29 January.
 The President of India is the chief guest for the ceremony.